-- Completion of the internal energy market by 2010, taking into account derogations for electricity and gas market opening as regards e.g. isolated gas markets or recent introduction of natural gas; - Energy efficiency (implementation of the building, CHP, labelling Directives, etc; national policies on education, information, public procurement, CHP, etc).
-The assumption that the CO2 agreement with the car industry (essentially fuel efficiency) for 2008/09 would be honoured had to be dropped but there is still considerable improvement assumed; - Renewables (e.g. implementation of measures under the electricity and biofuels Directives, ongoing national policies supporting RES deployment); - Nuclear (nuclear phase-out as agreed in certain Member States, closure of existing plants in recently acceded Member States according to agreed schedules; nuclear investment is possible in countries that have not ruled out nuclear or see such investment as unlikely for the medium term); - Promotion of clean and efficient technology; - Climate change (continuation of the EU ETS over the projection period without extension to new sectors).
+- renewables (e.g. implementation of measures under the electricity and biofuels Directives, ongoing national policies supporting RES deployment); - nuclear (nuclear phase-out as agreed in certain Member States, closure of existing plants in recently acceded Member States according to agreed schedules; nuclear investment is possible in countries that have not ruled out nuclear or see such investment as unlikely for the medium term); - promotion of clean and efficient technology; - climate change (continuation of the EU ETS over the projection period without extension to new sectors).

-The CO2 prices in the ETS sector increase from 20 € (2005)/t CO2 in 2010 to 22 €/t CO2 in 2020.
+The CO2 prices in the ETS sector increase from $20 \in (2005)/t$ CO2 in 2010 to $22 \in /t$ CO2 in 2020.
 They reflect current levels and preserve the baseline approach of a continuation of current policies - but taking into account that CDM/JI credits may become more expensive over time.

-6.2.2.
-Policy case
+2.2.2.
+Policy case - main assumptions